 The company ensures the exercise of the following rights of data subjects:

-right of correction - to request the correction or completion of his personal data, if they are inaccurate or incomplete; the right to delete personal data where the grounds provided for in the Regulation are present;
+- right of correction - to request the correction or completion of their personal data, if it is inaccurate or incomplete; the right to delete personal data where the grounds provided for in the Regulation are present;

 Applications shall be considered without undue delay.
 Within one month from the submission of the application, the Company notifies the data subject of the actions taken on the application, respectively of the reasons for not taking action and of the possibility to file a complaint to a supervisory body and seek protection in court.
 If action is taken on the application, the period for notifying the data subject of such action may be extended to a total of three months, taking into account the complexity and number of applications.
 In this case, the Company notifies the data subject of the extension within the initial one-month period.